tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

   Therefore a step creating a Component-Instance-ID "&lt;CIID&gt;" was added in the sequence diagram.
 Maybe there exists already something like this, then this step can be skipped.
-* A dedicated Key-Value-Store named "privatevault-&lt;CIID&gt;" is created in the Canvas-Vault.
-  This is the private vault for the component instance.
-* At the same time a dedicated Kubernetes ServiceAccount for this component, named "sa-&lt;CIID&gt;", is created.
+* To follow the Kubernetes Operator principle, for components, which request a Private-Vault a PrivateVault Custom-Resource is created.
-* The Canvas-Vault is configured to grant the newly created ServiceAccount full permissions to the newly created Key-Value-Store.
+* The PrivateVaultOperator is triggered and creates a new private vault role inside the Canvas-Vault, which is only accessible for PODs which authenticate from this Component-Instance.
+  For this role access to an exclusive secret store which is initially empty is granted.
 * If a component POD is started, which requires access to the private vault, a Private-Vault-SideCar is injected.
 This is a container running in the same POD as the Component-Implementation.
-* The SideCar is provided and configured by the Component-Operator to have all necessary information to login to the private vault.
-The SideCar gets a JWT mount identifying the ServiceAccount, the URL to the Canvas-Vault and the private vault name.
+* The SideCar is provided and configured by the Private-Vault-Operator to have all necessary information to authenticate with the component-instance private-vault role against the Canvas-Vault.
 * The Component-Implementation communicates via localhost with the SideCar using a simple API.
-  It needs no knowledge about JWT, &lt;CIID&gt; and Canvas-Vault-URL.
+  It needs no knowledge about the Canvas-Vault and the authentication process.
-* An optional token negotiation was added to secure the localhost communication.
-  Any other auth method might serve as well.
+* The localhost communication should be secured with a token, which is negotiated in the POD startup phase.
   The purpose is to avoid grabbing the secret from a container shell by calling the localhost endpoint of the SideCar.